Simply Natural Nessa

 How to stop insects biting when you’re living it up in the great outdoors using Mother Nature’s natural bug repellents.
 This insect repellent will help repel insects and bugs, and is toxin-free and all-natural.

 I started looking into making my own homemade bug spray when I began working out in the garden more (you see some seriously giant mosquitos out there!).
-I wanted something natural, that wasn’t chock-a-block full of harsh chemicals.
+I wanted something natural, that wasn’t chock-a-block full of toxic chemicals.

 Commercial bug sprays and insect repellents tend to contain chemicals like DEET or Picaridin which are active ingredients that help repel mosquitos and other insects.
 But, there are mixed results about them when it comes to how safe they are for our bodies.